-Purina® Pro Plan® True NatureTM is all about bringing out the extraordinary in cats.
-That's why we've partnered with filmmaker Darren Dyk from YouTube's BeyondSlowMotion and Adam Hartman, creative mind behind Instagram's super-popular Pouncey (@professor_pouncey) - two masters at capturing awesome images of cats.
+Purina® Pro Plan® True NatureTM is a natural cat food plus essential nutrients that is all about bringing out the extraordinary in cats.
+That's why we've partnered with filmmaker Darren Dyk from YouTube's BeyondSlowMotion and Adam Hartman, creative mind behind Instagram's super-popular Pouncey (@professor_pouncey) – two masters at capturing awesome images of cats.
 Check out their tips for taking memorable videos and photos of your cat, then share them with cat lovers everywhere using #CatsTrueNature.

 Darren Dyk is a cinematographer with expertise in high-speed slow-motion video.
 He began experimenting with slow motion by capturing skateboarders in action before expanding his horizons to work with a wide range of world-class talents.
 Darren's popularity on YouTube has grown exponentially since he joined in 2006.
 His current channel, BeyondSlowMotion, has more than 5 million views, and he has shot or produced videos that have well over 50 million views.
 Darren continues to expand his cinematic repertoire, bringing both the everyday and the extraordinary to life in dramatic fashion.Error loading Partial View script (file: ~/Views/MacroPartials/ImageCaptioned.cshtml)